jruby/jrubyfx/README.md

 License
 -------
-Main code is LGPLv3+.
+Main code is Apache 2.0.
 See LICENSE.
 Some samples in contrib may have other licenses.

 Authors